-This personal site provides data analytics on the COVID-19 pandemic through the lens of the World Bank country income classification – hence its handle “pandem-ic”.
+This site provides data analytics on the COVID-19 pandemic through the lens of the World Bank country income classification – hence its handle “pandem-ic”.

 As the epidemiological triad illustrates, pandemics are about viruses (the “external agents”), people (the “susceptible hosts”) and the broader environment that brings both together.
 The social sciences intersect most strongly with the people and environment dimensions of the triad and the lens of development directs attention to the variation in them.